Podcast: Play in new window | Download (Duration: 3:14 — 1.1MB)

 Herbal Skin Care

-The topic of skin care is not one of only recent times.
+The topic of herbal skin care is not one of only recent times.
 Indeed, people have been worrying about it since ancient times, when natural, herbal products were presumably the only means of taking care of the skin.
 However, skin care has been transformed in a big way.
 Herbal skin care routines have been largely replaced by synthetic, chemical-based products.
 The herbal skin care concoctions, which once used to be commonplace are not so popular today.
 One could even say unknown to a large proportion of the population).

 This conversion from herbal to synthetic skin care, can probably be attributed to three things: 1] urbanisation, which makes herbs harder to find or grow; 2] laziness (or just the faster pace of lives); 3] the commercialisation of beauty treatments in general.
 It is funny, but even herbal skin care products have been commercialised!
-These commercial herbal skin care products have to be mixed with preservatives in order to increase their shelf-life, although this makes them less effective than the fresh ones made at home.
+These commercial skin care products have to be mixed with preservatives in order to increase their shelf-life, although this makes them less effective than the fresh ones made at home.

 Aloe vera, which is an extract from the common plant of the same name.
-It grows widely around the world, yet is one of the best examples of herbal skin care products.
+It grows widely around the world, yet is one of the best examples of traditional skin care products.
 The freshly extracted juice from the leaves of the Aloe vera is a natural hydrant that helps to soothe the skin.
 It is also a potent aid for healing cuts and treating sun burns.

 A number of common herbs are known to possess cleansing properties.
 Dandelion, chamomile, lime flowers and rosemary, are a few examples of such cleansers.
-Their herbal skin care properties are usually activated when infused in hot water.
+Their natural skin care properties are usually activated when infused in hot water.

-Antiseptics are another important part of Herbal skin care.
+Antiseptics are another important part of natural skin care.
 Lavender, marigold, thyme and fennel are good examples of herbs that are known to possess antiseptic properties.
 Lavender water and rose water also form good toners.

-Oils prepared from herbal extracts present another means of herbal skin care.
+Oils prepared from herbal extracts present another means of skin care.
 Tea tree oil, Lavender oil, borage oil and primrose oil are some popular ones used in herbal skin care.
 Some fruit oils (e.g. extracts from fruits like banana, apple and melon) find use in shower gels (as a hydrating mix)